AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 heathen poets, not to endorse its doctrine, but to illustrate a point, as writers nowadays quote fables and legends.
-Cave, in the *Lives of the Fathers*, attributes the prevalence of the doctrine of fallen angels to a perversion of the account (Gen. 6:1-4) of \"the sons of God and the daughters of men.\" He refers the prevalence of the doctrine to \"the authority of the \'Book of Enoch,\' (highly valued by many in those days) wherein this story is related, as appears from the fragments of it still extant.\" The entire work is now accessible through modern discovery.
+Cave, in the *Lives of the Fathers*, attributes the prevalence of the doctrine of fallen angels to a perversion of the account (Gen. 6:1-4) of "the sons of God and the daughters of men."
+He refers the prevalence of the doctrine to "the authority of the 'Book of Enoch,' (highly valued by many in those days) wherein this story is related, as appears from the fragments of it still extant."
+The entire work is now accessible through modern discovery.

 A little later than Enoch appeared the *Book of Ezra*, advocating the same doctrine.
-These two books were popular among the Jews before the time of Christ, and it is supposed, as the Old Testament is silent on the subject, that the corrupt traditions of the Pharisees, of which our Lord warned his disciples to beware,[^120] \"were obtained in part from these books, or from the Egyptian and Pagan sources whence they were derived.
+These two books were popular among the Jews before the time of Christ, and it is supposed, as the Old Testament is silent on the subject, that the corrupt traditions of the Pharisees, of which our Lord warned his disciples to beware,[^120] "were obtained in part from these books, or from the Egyptian and Pagan sources whence they were derived.
 At any rate, though the Old Testament does not contain the doctrine,[^121] Josephus, as has been seen, assures us that the